 Improve your style….

 Trail running can help your running form.
 Often the terrain forces you to change your gait and shorten your stride thus increasing your cadence.
-You also have to balance more, using your core and obliques, and rather than solely travelling in a forward motion, you are having to turn/twist.
+You also have to balance more, using your core and obliques.
+Rather than solely travelling in a forward motion, you are having to turn/twist.
 This motion utilises and strengthens lesser – used stabilisation muscles which then relieves the pressure from the main muscle groups that have to work hard to drive you forwards in one direction on the road.
 It may seem hard to believe but trail running can help ankle and foot strength, as those smaller muscles have to work hard to stabilise over uneven ground.
 Claire Frances, GB Middle Distance Triathlete, regularly runs 11 miles off road to keep up her endurance and strength in the legs and beyond.

 Make the grad(ient)….